 Child abuse may include:

 - If you are a child or teen experiencing abuse – talk to a trusted adult.
-This could be a parent, teacher, couch, friend’s parent, youth leader, aunt or uncle.
+This could be a parent, teacher, coach, friend’s parent, youth leader, aunt or uncle.
 What matters most is that the person feels safe to talk to.

 - If you are too scared to tell someone or you don’t know who to talk to, you can connect with someone @ kidshelpphone either by phone, online chat, or text.